Save Our magnificant Swans on Lake Mallalieu

 Learn about protected trumpeter swans in Wisconsin at the Wisconsin Department of Natural Resources website, at: https://dnr.wisconsin.gov/topic/WildlifeHabitat/swans

 Continue scrolling for the description of the proposed dredging project in Lake Mallalieu's northeast critical habitat area.
-As proposed, this massive dredging project would remove approximately 220,000 cubic yards of bottom material from the shallow northeast portion of Lake Mallalieu and the upstream Willow River channels, with dredging depths of up to four feet.
+This massive dredging project would have removed approximately 220,000 cubic yards of bottom material from the shallow northeast portion of Lake Mallalieu and the upstream Willow River channels, with dredging depths of up to four feet.

 Take a look for yourself.
-Experience the plentiful species of birds, waterfowl, turtles, amphibians, fish, and wildlife living in the critical habitat of WDNR Designated Sensitive Area, Site #1: 83.79 Acres, within which the LMA Board is proposing most dredging be done.
+Experience the plentiful species of birds, waterfowl, turtles, amphibians, fish, and wildlife living in the critical habitat of WDNR Designated Sensitive Area, Site #1: 83.79 Acres.
 From Spring ice-out to Winter freeze-over, kayak or canoe in northeast Lake Mallalieu and the adjacent Willow River channels.
 From November through March, walk or drive along Riverside Drive North in North Hudson to see and hear hundreds of over-wintering trumpeter swans.

 Lake Mallalieu Dredging Info